 In the spirit of advancing the state of the art of evaluating social change movements (a very undeveloped art at this point), I would put forward three criteria for evaluating the effectiveness of this particular movement at this particular point in time.
 I base these solely on my own understanding of OWS as gleaned from the media and reading the signs, and not any insider knowledge.

-1) Growing recognition and ownership of OWS’ message.
+1) Evaluating Occupy Wall Street would mean legitimizing the growing recognition and ownership of its message.
 Job One of OWS seems to be to help “the 99%” recognize the ways we’ve been abused by The System, and to be in touch with our outrage enough to demand changes in the ways The System works.
 An evaluation question is, then, Is there growing recognition that the issues OWS is talking about relates to each of us, as members of the 99%?
 Do I know the list of particular abuses OWS says we have experienced at the hands of the 1%?
 Some, but not clearly.
 And do I share in the feeling of unfairness that such abuse creates?
 Yes, but I’m not sure I know how to express my outrage appropriately or productively.
 So, OWS has some work to do, if my own data points are illustrative.
 Carefully worded surveys and focus group discussions should provide evidence of how well OWS’ message has penetrated the hearts and minds of those it intends to speak for.

-2) Growing support of the movement.
+2) Evaluating Occupy Wall Street would mean legitimizing the growing support of the movement.
 Support of the movement can be measured in many ways, not just the obvious one of crowd size (which may even be the least valid indicator of OWS success).
 Evidence that could be gleaned from well-crafted surveys or polls: Numbers of people listening with an intent to understand; numbers of people identifying with intent of OWS, and cheering it on; numbers of people supporting participants with food, shelter, money, etc; numbers of people passing on the messages of OWS to others; growing access to media of various types and to people, institutions, or networks of influence.
 Measuring a “groundswell of support” is an underdeveloped art, but we all know such a groundswell when we feel it.